The-Gate-Project/DarkHorizons/Readme.md

 - Version BGEE / EET 2.50 Release. "" "", 2023

     CHANGES
+	Add EET Compat originaly included BY EET
+		- already in BG:EE file, so no needed for BGEE OR EET FIRE_3.bam
+		FIRE_4.bam
+		- Ibrac24.bam renamed to Ibrac24#.bam and reassigned for CMBRQ04.ITM
+		- already in BG2:EE file, so no needed for EET BREGAX02.WAV
+		BREGAX03.WAV
+		BREGAX04.WAV
+		BREGAX05.WAV
+		BREGAX17.WAV
+		FIRE_1.bam
+		FIRE_3.bam
+		FIRE_4.bam
+		FIRE_4G2.bam

-	Add g3_bgee_cpmvars.tpa in lib folder
+	Modified tp2 and new folder soundsBGEE and bamsBGEE according to the above changes Add g3_bgee_cpmvars.tpa in lib folder
 	Changes to tp2 for EET compatibility (using %area_prefix%)